 The financial year of the Club shall be from 1 January to 31 December.
 The Annual General Meeting shall be held, at the discretion of the Committee, for which purpose the Hon.
-Secretary shall give to all members at least 14 clear days notice of its date, time and place, by means of personal written notice including by email, or by advertisements in "Dog World" and "Our Dogs".
+Secretary shall give to all members at least 14 clear days notice of its date, time and place, by means of personal written notice including by email, or by advertisements in "Our Dogs".
 Copies of the Agenda and Accounts shall be available at the AGM.

 The business of the Meeting shall be to receive the report of the Committee, the Accounts, the election of officers and Committee, and to discuss any proposals duly placed on the Agenda, of which prior notice has been given to the Hon.
 Secretary at least seven days before the AGM.
 No business shall be transacted at the AGM other than that which appears on the Agenda, with the exception of routine matters, or those which, in the opinion of the Chairman of the meeting, are urgent.